Improved testing inference in mixed linear models: Introduction

 Another shortcoming relates to the effect of the nuisance parameters on the resulting inference on the parameters of interest.
 Different modifications to the profile likelihood function have been proposed with the aim of reducing such effect.
+For a review see Severini~(2000, Chapter 9); see also Sartori et al.~(1999) and Sartori~(2003).
 The adjustment proposed by Cox and Reid~(1987) can be used whe\-ne\-ver the nuisance and interest parameters are orthogonal.
-The Monte Carlo evidence reported by Ferrari et al.~(2007) shows that the Cox--Reid adjustment can yield superior inference in finite samples.
 DiCiccio and Stern~(1994) have shown that the Cox--Reid test statistic can be Bartlett-corrected, just as the likelihood ratio test statistic.
-They have extended the main result in Mukerjee and Chandra~(1991), which had shown the Bartlett-correctability when both the interest and nuisance parameters are one-dimensional.
 The combined use of modified profile likelihoods and Bartlett correction can deliver accurate and reliable inference in small samples, as evidenced by the results in Ferrari et al.~(2004), Ferrari et al.~(2005) and Cysneiros and Ferrari~(2006).